Image 1. See how the amazing tennis star Serena Williams’ right arm has adapted to being right hand dominant

 The SAID principle (Specific Adaptation to Imposed Demands) is a classic sports medicine term that describes how physical adaptations develop when the body is placed under stress, thereby allowing the body to better handle future stressors.
-A common example is seen above with Matthias Schlitte 3-time world arm wrestling champion.
-It’s obvious that Matthias’ arm muscles, ligaments, and bones have thickened in response to excessive demands from the one-sided sport.
+A common example is seen in this image of famed tennis star Serena Williams (Image 1).
+It’s easy to visualize how the muscles, ligaments, and bones of Serena’s right arm have thickened in response to excessive demands from her years of engaging in a right motor dominant sport.
 Simply put, the body gets better at doing whatever it does regularly.

 Poor posture may start as a “tissue issue” due to tension, trauma, or overuse injuries.
 Eventually, however, it manifests as a sign of functional weakness in the brain’s hardware.
 This weakness may stem from faulty peripheral input, inaccurate cortical processing, flawed output, or a combination of these factors.
 Although there are seven primary brain areas responsible for the neurology governing posture, in this newsletter, I’d like to focus on two: one that promotes forward head postures and another that permits these postures.

 Pontomedullary Reticular Formation (PMRF)